Maintaining your security lights sounds like a pain.

 But this only works if the light is bright and obvious.
 And one thing that can make your lights less bright is dirt.
 The fact that clean outdoor lights are more effective (and attractive) than dirty ones is a no-brainer.

-Your security lights, such as the Ring Floodlight Camera Motion-Activated HD Security Cam, should be kept clean at all times.
+Your security lights, such as the Ring Floodlight Camera, should be kept clean at all times.
 Learning how to maintain security lights properly is fairly simple.
 The key is to establish a routine and have a plan concerning regular cleaning and system checks.

 I recommend cleaning the bulbs, shields, and light fixtures of your security lights at least once a month.
 Use that time to also test them to ensure they’re working properly.